Japan's negative yields show BOJ's limits, as easing expectations rise

 Some BOJ policymakers are beginning to warn of the rising costs of maintaining the policy and the diminishing returns if it was expanded.

-Takahide Kiuchi, among those in the nine-member board most sceptical of the stimulus plan, argues the policy should be ended in two years for a review.
+Takahide Kiuchi, among those in the nine-member board most skeptical of the stimulus plan, argues the policy should be ended in two years for a review.
 Kiuchi is against a further easing.

-"There are significantly big potential risks to QQE such as the difficulty of normalising monetary policy and the chance of heightening market views the BOJ is monetising public debt," Kiuchi said in a recent speech.
+"There are significantly big potential risks to QQE such as the difficulty of normalizing monetary policy and the chance of heightening market views the BOJ is monetizing public debt," Kiuchi said in a recent speech.

 "If the current massive stimulus program is prolonged or strengthened, such drawbacks will exceed the costs," he said.
 "That risks threatening economic stability in the long run."